bbgrabbag/vs-workshop/README.md

 - [Bundler Comparisons](https://medium.com/@ajmeyghani/javascript-bundlers-a-comparison-e63f01f2a364)

 ## Version Control
-**You simply are not hireable if you are not comfortable with managing and documenting your progress in a sensible way using version control software.** Version control is the fundamental tool that modern teams of software developers use to collaborate on a product.
+**New developers need to become comfortable with managing and documenting progress in a sensible way using version control software.** Version control is the fundamental tool that modern teams of software developers use to collaborate on a product.
 The commit history is often integrated into a manager's workflow for keeping track of progress on a particular feature/product.

-A couple tips for using version control:
+A couple tips:
 - Always plan ahead what your next commit will be, and keep it SMALL and FOCUSED on a particular functionality.
 Don't commit 500 lines of code that contain changes to 15 unrelated files with a commit message that says 'Fixed some s***'.
 You will be fired.
 - Use branching to manage larger features/functionalities.
 For example, if you need to build out an authentication system, create a branch first and then make small, incremental commits that are well documented and testable until the entire branch represents a fully functional and testable authentication system.

-Competency in version control has a few other benefits as well besides being necessary for employment:
+Competency in version control has a few other benefits as well:
 - Allows you try new things without worrying about breaking the current build.
 Your attempted solution didn't work?
 Just delete the branch and start from where you left off.
 - Improves efficiency and organization.
 - Streamlines collaboration.